 This agenda takes us out of God’s hands and instead we are now directed and propelled by this agenda of our own making – in His name of course!
 In this sense, the ‘social gospel’ is a false gospel of works!
 Our ‘scribal additions’ to the word of God have become the criterion or means of excusing and justifying ourselves to ourselves on the one hand, and judging and condemning others who do not follow them, on the other!

 It is written, “God is love”.
 We could say that the world (or the western world at least) with all its publicised care and compassion and campaigning for social justice over the last several decades has changed this to “Love is God”.
 This is now interesting – it gives us the freedom to change things fundamentally!
 Now all I have to do is to define ‘love’, and this definition of love then becomes (my) god!
-Add to this the parable of the good Samaritan and the scripture that says we are to love our neighbour as yourself, and the foundation of an agenda obligating believers into a specific course of action demanded by the social gospel is set!
+Add to this the parable of the good Samaritan and the scripture that says you are to love your neighbour as yourself, and the foundation of an agenda which obligates believers into a specific course of action demanded by the social gospel is set!
 What is happening?
 The agenda of the world is becoming the agenda of the church.
 The mandate of the world – with all its intimidating intolerance of those that do not comply with its own agenda, and with its evident self-glorying – is becoming the mandate of churches today!
 The spirit of the world is getting into churches.
 Some Christians talk about the “I care revolution”.
-All I ask you to do is look at the first one in that statement.
+All I ask you to do is look at the first word in that statement.
 A sense of our own virtue in caring leads us to run roughshod over what the word of God actually teaches.

 The issue here is not about the crossing of ‘t’s and the dotting of ‘i’s, but to do with the very nature of the Gospel.
 This social gospel is contributing in large measure today to shallowness of preaching, shallowness of Christian living, a lack of the true knowledge of God and of the power of the cross in daily living, and a lack of understanding concerning true sacrificial living and denial of self.